 The digital human serves the patient as part of their existing health insurance without an increase in cost, because the organization will realize a DECREASE in cost by deploying the digital human.
 Increased customer satisfaction and decreased operational costs are a rarity in any industry, but most especially in healthcare.

 A digital human isn’t a chatbot so much as virtual concierge, advocate, scheduling assistant, Q&A facilitator and much more.

 A digital human cannot forget an answer to a question, it cannot give incorrect information (because its conversation can be carefully curated), and it remains consistent in an industry where patients are often handed off between medical professionals, in some cases many times within the same hour.

 The diagnosis on the healthcare industry isn’t a new one, but it does identify a malady that’s growing and spreading quickly.
 If we don’t do something today, we’ll need to work harder to fix it tomorrow.

 At the moment, the sector might not need drastic surgery but some serious care and attention to bring it back to fighting fitness.

 Chatbots are a positive step; the start of an evolution.
-But we can also look to technology like digital humans to wrap around chatbot knowledge with soft skills and sensory awareness.
-On their own, chatbots aren’t the treatment the industry needs—nor, to be frank, what our elderly deserve.
+But we can also look to conversational AI technologies like digital humans to wrap around chatbot knowledge with soft skills and sensory awareness.
+On their own, chatbots aren’t the treatment the industry needs — nor, to be frank, what our elderly deserve.